mir-pucrs/concon-front-end/README.md

  '/conconexp/conconexp/settings.py'
  ```
  and change the variable _LOGIN_REDIRECT_URL_ to just '/', removing the 'conconexp' of it;

   * *Logout*: go to
   ```
  '/conconexp/conconexp/urls.py'
  ```
  and you have to modify the definition of url to logout.
-It's a 'url' function(in the thrid argument exist a dictionary with a 'next_page' ke.
+It's a 'url' function(in the third argument exist a dictionary with a 'next_page' ke.
 You have to modify the value of _'/conconexp'_ to '/' as in the login.

 #### Load dump
 * You have to download the last dump in your local database, so, enter in mysql: